wp-plugins/wishpond-social-campaigns/readme.txt

 == Screenshots ==

 1. Live Social Contests & Promotions
-2. Creating a Sweepstakes using the plugin in your Wordpress Admin
+2. Create a Sweepstakes using the plugin in your Wordpress Admin
-3. Creating a Facebook Ad using the plugin in your Wordpress Admin (Part 1)
+3. Create a Facebook Ad using the plugin in your Wordpress Admin (Part 1)
-4. Creating a Facebook Ad using the plugin in your Wordpress Admin (Part 2)
+4. Create a Facebook Ad using the plugin in your Wordpress Admin (Part 2)
 5. Your Ad on Facebook
 6. Email Automation Campaigns
 7. Contact Database